Dog Parks, Day Cares, and the 1:1 Ratio

 Lastly, if you do decide that the dog park or day care is a place you think will help you and your dog be successful in life, I just ask my students and others to follow one simple rule, the 1:1 ratio.

 This means that for every 15 minutes your dog spends off leash at a park or day care, you need to provide them with 15 minutes of on leash interactions in the same day.
+Be on leash interactions, I mean seeing dogs and people at a distance.
+Leashed dogs should not be greeting one another as this increases the chances of an altercation happening.
 15 minutes is the maximum time I recommend allowing your dog to play off leash with others in one given session.
 This way, they don't get too hyper, and they also learn that they can get off leash time for behaving on leash.

 When you take your dog to the park or day care, they must earn that play time, no exceptions!
 It might take you 20 minutes to get to the gate of the park or doors of the facility but that's teaching your dog one thing, they need to listen to you and they'll get what they want.
 This also helps them control their impulses which is extremely important for a dog to do.
 Once they earn that play time, give it to them.
 15 minutes maximum.
 Once time is up, call them back to you, and leave the off leash area.
 Do an equivalent amount of time on leash, outside the off leash area, doing training exercises for some tasty treats.
 If you feel your dog has done well, they've earned themselves some more play time.
 As long as you follow this 1:1 ratio your dog has a much lower chance of becoming reactive when on leash and as a bonus your dog learns to listen to you better.
 I have found that since I've come up with the 1:1 ratio and have told my students about it, I have had less students develop reactive or aggressive behaviors later on.

 If you decide to not use dog parks and day cares, that is okay too.
 Don't feel you are depriving your dog of something.
 As long as you provide them with adequate physical and mental enrichment each day, you are doing a good job.
-Remember dogs prefer to hang out with dogs they know versus dogs they don't know anyways.
+Remember dogs prefer to hang out with dogs they know versus dogs they don't know anyways and a large majority of dogs would rather not be at the dog park themselves.
 So plan a play date in the backyard with one of your dog's friends for some social time.
 This is a safe and appropriate way of socializing your dog.